-- O The stock-based compensation awarded by our Advisor during 2020 to Mr. Alan B. Miller, who is also an NEO of UHS, consisted of options to purchase shares of UHS's Class B Common Stock that vest ratably over a 4-year period: - 50% of the total award value was delivered in stock options with an exercise price equal to the grant date market price of UHS's Class B Common Stock of \$67.69 per share, and; - 50% of the total award value was delivered in stock options with a premium exercise price of 110% of the grant date market price of UHS's Class B Common Stock, or \$74.46 per share. - O The stock-based compensation awarded by our Advisor during 2020 to Messrs.
-Boyle and Fowler and Ms. Ramagano, none of whom are NEOs of UHS, consisted of: - 75% of the total award value was delivered in options to purchase shares of UHS's Class B Common Stock, that vest ratably over a 4-year period, at a grant date market price of \$67.69, and;

-25% of the total award value was delivered in shares of UHS restricted stock that vest ratably over a 4-year period.
+- The stock-based compensation awarded by our Advisor during 2022 to Mr. Alan B. Miller, who is also an NEO of UHS, consisted of the following: - 50% of the total award value was delivered in stock options with an exercise price equal to the grant date market price of UHS's Class B Common Stock of \$143.81 per share, and: - o 50% of the total award value was delivered in performance-based restricted stock units that will be earned based upon UHS's achievement of a pre-established specified range of target levels based on the three-year growth in earnings before interest, taxes, depreciation, amortization, and impacts of other income/expense and net income attributable to noncontrolling interests. - The stock-based compensation awarded by our Advisor during 2022 to Mr. Boyle and Ms. Ramagano, neither of whom are NEOs of UHS, consisted of: - 75% of the total award value was delivered in options to purchase shares of UHS's Class B Common Stock, that vest ratably over a 4-year period, at a grant date market price of \$143.81, and; - o 25% of the total award value was delivered in shares of UHS restricted stock that vest ratably over a 4-year period. - Mr. Fowler was not awarded stock-based compensation by our Advisor during 2022 since he retired in August, 2022.
+Ms. Peterson was not awarded stock-based compensation by our Advisor during 2022 since she was hired in August, 2022.

-The aggregate compensation earned by our NEOs from the Advisor during 2020, as disclosed above, is for informational purposes only and not at all reflective of, or are based upon, amounts due from us to the Advisor.
+The aggregate compensation earned by our NEOs from the Advisor during 2022, as disclosed above, is for informational purposes only and not at all reflective of, or based upon, amounts due from us to the Advisor.

-Our aggregate 2020 Advisory Fee paid to UHS was approximately \$4.1 million.
-Pursuant to the terms of the Advisory Agreement, we are not liable for any additional amounts due to the Advisor for 2020, regardless of the compensation paid to our NEOs by the Advisor.
+Our aggregate 2022 Advisory Fee paid to UHS was approximately \$5.1 million.
+Pursuant to the terms of the Advisory Agreement, we are not liable for any additional amounts due to the Advisor for 2022, regardless of the compensation paid to our NEOs by the Advisor.
 Since the Advisory Fee is derived from our consolidated balance sheet, the nature of amount of the various underlying operating expenses incurred by the Advisor, including compensation paid to our NEOs, does not impact the amount of the Advisory Fee.